-FitBit Review 2017 (The Answer to “Which FitBit is Right for Me?”)
+FitBit Review 2017 (Count my Steps: “Which FitBit is Right for Me?”)

 One of the things I emphasize on DevelopGoodHabits.com (DGH) is the importance of accountability and metrics while forming a new habit.
 It’s been my experience that when you focus on a specific milestone every day, it becomes easier to permanently adopt a new routine.